MJET

-MJET is an Austrian air operator headquartered in Schwechat and based at Vienna International Airport.
+MJET is an Austrian operator headquartered in Schwechat and based at Vienna International Airport.

 Overview

 Established in 2007, the company is specialized in business jet management and operations, as well as in other aviation-related activities, including consulting, flight support, aircraft sales & acquisitions, new or used aircraft deliveries.
-An operations control center, coordinating the company's worldwide operations, is located at MJET's headquarters in Schwechat, Austria, close to Vienna International Airport.
+An operations control center, coordinating the company's worldwide operations, is located in MJET's headquarters in Schwechat, Austria, close to Vienna International Airport.

 MJET's Airbus ACJ319 was displayed by Airbus S.A.S. several times at aviation exhibitions between 2014 and 2018.